cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 If you are not yet familiar with these concepts, or would like to refresh your memory, we recommend that you have a look at these presentations before you start with the exercise.

 ## Getting started
-To get started, you should have a working setup of `Combine` and `CombineHarvester`, please follow the instructions from the [home page](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/#within-cmssw-recommended-for-cms-users), to setup `CombineHarvester` checkout necessary scripts as described [here](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/#combineharvestercombinetools).
-Make sure to use the latest recommended releases for both packages.
+To get started, you should have a working setup of `Combine`, please follow the instructions from the [home page](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/#within-cmssw-recommended-for-cms-users).
+Make sure to use the latest recommended release.

 Now we will move to the working directory for this tutorial, which contains all the inputs needed to run the exercises below:
 ```shell